 The heart of your business insurance is coverage for general liability.
 That is your protection against costs for any injuries on your property from customers, visitors, and delivery people.
 It’s a critical part of your insurance because the liability you assume just by having your doors open every day is nearly unlimited.
 An injury on your premises can be extremely expensive because of potential medical costs, which are nearly unlimited.

 The cost of an injury is no small matter.
-In 2015 a Travelers Business Risk survey found that 60% of all business said medical cost inflation is their biggest concern, and over 30% said that they are unprepared to handle this risk.
+A recent Travelers Business Risk survey found that 60% of all businesses said medical cost inflation is their biggest concern, and over 30% said that they are unprepared to handle this risk.
 Every business has to have the right coverage to protect them from this liability.

-After covering your loss from not being open when something happens, the next things is to get your business back up and operating.
+After covering your loss from not being open when something happens, the next thing is to get your business back up and operating.
 There are many reasons why that might happen in Deltona, but the most common are storms.
-There were 119 natural disasters across the US in 2014, but only 61% of the damage that came from them was covered by insurance.
+There were 119 natural disasters across the US in recent years, but only 61% of the damage that came from them was covered by insurance.
 That left the property owners responsible for over $9.7 billion in losses above their coverage.

 Property insurance is about much more than storm coverage, however.
 This will put your premises back together after any unforeseen event whether you own or rent it.
 Events that are covered include fire, water damage, riots, and anything else that you could never expect to see coming.
 It’s very important for any business to have coverage in order to bounce back after a devastating loss.

 The type of employees and the work they do will determine your rate, based on claims from similar businesses.
 There are often things you can do to keep your cost low, however, such as ergonomic equipment and employee training.
-Getting to know these simple things that can make a difference is part of the reason a Trusted Choice Independent Agent can make a big difference for your business.
+Getting to know these simple things that can make a difference is part of the reason an independent insurance agent can make a big difference for your business.

-Your Trusted Choice Independent Agent is your best resource to find the coverage you need to protect the business you have worked so hard to build.
+Your independent insurance agent is your best resource to find the coverage you need to protect the business you have worked so hard to build.
 Because they are located right here in Volusia County they are uniquely positioned to get to know you and the best options for your business.
 Talk to them today to be sure that you have the business insurance that will keep you going no matter what comes your way.